gohanp75/openhab-openwebnet/README.md

 `/usr/share/openhab2/addons/`

-Also, from **openHAB 2.3.0** onwards the serial feature dependency must be activated manually from Karaf console:
+Also, from **openHAB 2.3.0** on wards some features dependencies must be activated manually from Karaf console:

 1. go to [Karaf console](https://www.openhab.org/docs/administration/console.html)
+1. Type:
-1. Type `feature:install openhab-transport-serial`
+ `feature:install openhab-transport-serial`
+1. and if you are using  **openHAB 2.4.0-SNAPSHOT** also type:
+ `feature:install esh-io-transport-upnp`

 The binding should now be installed: check in *PaperUI > Configuration > Bindings*.

 ### Upgrade from previous release version